-Having survived a previous bout of cancer another type appeared in May.
-After some discussion we all agreed that only the shoulder area involved would be removed and then chemo.
+Having survived a previous bout of cancer, another type appeared in May.
+After some discussion, we all agreed that only the shoulder area involved would be removed and then chemo.
 Working through that treatment and additional physical therapy and acupuncture he remained active and happy.
 His quick improvement in mobility and pain levels was the best example of his determination and the positive effect of the PT and acupuncture.
 He proved to the vet practice that treatment could be modified and result in quality of life.
 This greatly influenced the vet practice to start a physical therapy program and promote the benefits of alternative medicine.
 Unfortunately the cancer returned and we lost him on Nov 29th.

 Thankfully he was comfortable and happy until the last few hours and crossed over surrounded at home by family and friends.
 He will be remembered for what he showed people could be done, changed a practice’s way of thinking about treatment and care especially for senior pups and will be missed everyday.

--- Tom and Evie Sowinski
+Submitted by Tom and Evie Sowinski

 Boone (00-002) passed to Rainbow Bridge several years ago but this story written in 2005 illustrates the wonderful spirit of this amazing senior Golden:

-Boone (also known as Pappy,) who turned 18 years old on January 27, 2005, is an adopted senior — he has had many homes in his past, but he is surely in his final home now — with the Poslocks.
+Boone (also known as Pappy,) turned 18 years old on January 27, 2005, is an adopted senior — he has had many homes in his past, but he is surely in his final home now — with the Poslocks.
 He is truly a golden wonder…still swimming, romping, and simply enjoying life as an old gold!

 Boone was born in Florida, January 27, 1987.
 His family moved to Pennsylvania and then divorced.
 He went through a few homes and finally was placed by a rescue into a nursing home, where he lived for about eight years.
-It was there that his mom Lisa met him.
+It was there that his mom, Lisa, met him.
 Lisa was a nursing consultant at the facility — Boone was the resident dog that was not being taken care of.
 Boone was 150+ lbs with overgrown nails that curled under his pads and was never fed dog food — just table scraps for the most part.

 Boone learned that his future mom, Lisa, really cared for him.
 He learned very quickly to wait for the elevator door to open in the AM with a “Good Morning my friend!!” followed by a walk outside and some loving.
 Many nights, the staff at the facility would put Boone on the elevator to sleep alone, as they did not want to be bothered by him.
 Oh how sad he was.
 There was talk of having him euthanized since he could barely walk and was very depressed.
 Boone’s mom asked to take him home for a weekend to have him groomed, knowing she would never take him back.
 His mom contacted the attorney for the rescue that placed Boone, who arranged to get her emergency custody — and it is all a fairy tale afterwards.